 Marijuana continues to pop up in the mainstream consciousness as more and more states allow recreational sales of the drug.
-Locally, Louisiana’s legislature approved marijuana for medicinal-only purposes which went into effect in 2019.
+Locally, Louisiana’s legislature approved the drug for medicinal-only purposes which went into effect in 2019.
 The law allows people with certain medical conditions, such as cancer, seizure disorders, epilepsy, muscular dystrophy and other diseases, to use medicinal-grade marijuana to alleviate symptoms.

-If you are a marijuana user or proponent, this is all good news.
+If you are a user or proponent, this is all good news.
 With increasing legalization, it is likely that more and more patients who use marijuana either medicinally or recreationally will be attempting to have children.

-But there are many questions surrounding how marijuana use affects your fertility, particularly in men.
+There are still many questions surrounding how marijuana use affects your fertility, particularly in men.

 Most studies suggest that cannabis use has a detrimental impact on male fertility.
 A 2015 Danish study found that Danish men who smoked more than once a week had lower sperm counts.
 From this research, marijuana appears to have negative effects on sperm count, sperm morphology, and sperm motility – all of which are important for getting pregnant.

 There’s also a lot of controversy over marijuana’s impact on testosterone levels.
 When it’s time to start a family, testosterone is something to be aware of as testosterone is a key hormone in sperm production.
 Studies report that marijuana increases testosterone and other sex hormones and then it causes a sudden testosterone drop, well below normal levels.
 Though much more clinical research is needed to understand just how marijuana impacts basic reproductive functions, the sudden spikes and dips in hormones seen among marijuana smokers may be partly to blame for low counts.